 |Measurement Range||±490 m/s² pk|

 |Transverse Sensitivity||≤5 %|

-Need advice choosing the right product for your application?
-Our specialist Sven is happy to help.
+Need advice choosing the right product?
+Our specialist Mike is happy to help.